Make a name for yourself, like michelle.

 Hi, I'm Michelle Goodman and I've been at this freelance writing game for two decades.
-I'm currently a contributing writer for Entrepreneur magazine and BBC Capital, covering startups, money, and work.
+I'm a contributing writer for Entrepreneur magazine, BBC Capital, and University of Washington Professional & Continuing Education, covering startups, money, and work.
 I wrote an ABC News column on the workplace for five years and created Nine to Thrive, a Seattle Times work-life balance blog, which I maintained for four years.

 I'm the award-winning author of two irreverent career guides—The Anti 9-to-5 Guide and My So-Called Freelance Life—both published by Seal Press.
 I've contributed to several anthologies too, most recently Bust magazine's DIY Guide to Life.

-My journalism and essays have appeared in the New York Times, Salon, Vice, MSN, CNN.com, Seattle magazine, The Magazine, BUST, Bitch, The Bark, and many more.
-On the corporate side, I've written, edited, and managed content for startups, tech companies, and financial institutions.
+My journalism and essays have appeared in the Washington Post, New York Times, Salon, Vice, Mental Floss, MSN, CNN.com, Seattle magazine, Seattle Business, Boing Boing, BUST, The Bark, and many more.
+On the corporate side, I've written, edited, and managed content for startups, tech companies, and financial institutions, including Microsoft, American Express, and Credit Suisse.

 I helped organize Lit Crawl Seattle for two years and currently organize and co-host Working Stiffs: Tales from the Grind, a reading series about work in Seattle.
 We always provide free donuts.
 You should come.